qeftser/tang/kf/README.md

 scripts.
 The fitting works, but the error margins on the error plots are either wrong or the scaling of the filters are wrong somewhere.
 Either way, it is not a big enough deal for me to care about right now :/.
 The filters work!

+## polynomial_kalman_filters.h

+Contains implimentations of the zeroth, first, and second order polynomial kalman filters discussed in chapter 4.
+These are only partially compelete, as they lack the deterministic input term G in the state propagation.
+These filters are sufficient to replicate the results presented in chapter 4.

+## /ch4

+Replication of the examples in chapter four.
+Formula is the same as before.
+Run build.sh and the generated commands to produce the data, then use the plotting scripts to observe the resulting behaviors.